Claeb1mb/Challenge--Advanced-CSS.git-2/README.md

 4. How would you describe preprocessing to someone new to CSS?
 Id describe pre processing as just a easier more simple way to write css

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble? my favorite concept in preprosseing is variables & i dislike parametric mixins at the moment
+What is the concept that gives you the most trouble? my favorite concept in preprosseing is variables & i dislike parameEtric mixins at the moment

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.